Lua: Applications

 In video game development, Lua is widely used as a scripting language, mainly due to its perceived ease of embedding, fast execution, and short learning curve.
-Notable games which use Lua include Roblox, Garry's Mod, World of Warcraft, Payday 2, Phantasy Star Online 2, Dota 2, Crysis, and many others.
-Some games that do not natively support Lua programming or scripting have this function added by mods, as ComputerCraft does for Minecraft.
-Similarly, Lua API libraries, like Discordia, are used for platforms that do not natively support Lua.
-Lua is used in an open-source 2-dimensional game engine called LOVE2D.
+Notable games which use Lua include Roblox, Garry's Mod, World of Warcraft, Payday 2, Project Zomboid, Phantasy Star Online 2, Dota 2, Crysis, and many others.
 Also, Lua is used in non-video game software, such as Adobe Lightroom, Moho, iClone, Aerospike, and some system software in FreeBSD and NetBSD, and used as a template scripting language on MediaWiki using the Scribunto extension.

 In 2003, a poll conducted by GameDev.net showed that Lua was the most popular scripting language for game programming.
 On 12 January 2012, Lua was announced as a winner of the Front Line Award 2011 from the magazine Game Developer in the category Programming Tools.

-Many non-game applications also use Lua for extensibility, such as LuaTeX, an implementation of the TeX type-setting language; Redis, a key-value database; ScyllaDB, a wide-column store, Neovim, a text editor; Nginx, a web server; Wireshark, a network packet analyzer; Discordia, a Discord API library; and Pure Data, a visual audio programming language (through the pdlua extension).
+Many non-game applications also use Lua for extensibility, such as LuaTeX, an implementation of the TeX type-setting language; Redis, a key-value database; ScyllaDB, a wide-column store; Neovim, a text editor; Nginx, a web server; Wireshark, a network packet analyzer; Discordia, a Discord API library; and Pure Data, a visual audio programming language (through the pdlua extension).